 NCLD offers annual scholarships and awards that celebrate the work and achievements of those students and leaders working to improve the lives of the 1 in 5 with learning and attention issues.

-Click below to learn more about each scholarship and award and determine if you or someone you know embodies the values we look for.
-For more information about the scholarships and awards, please check out our FAQ page
+Learn more about each scholarship and award to determine if you or someone you know are eligible to apply.
+For more information about the scholarships and awards, please check out our FAQ page.

 I have a disability but do not have LD or ADHD.
 Am I eligible for the Anne Ford and Allegra Ford Thomas Scholarships?